Session: End-To-End Encrypted Conversations With Minimal Metadata Leakage

 Many projects have attempted to establish decentralised permissionless networks.
-These projects have often found themselves struggling with a ‘tragedy of the commons’ of sorts, wherein public servers, required for the operation of the network, are under-resourced and overused~\cite{mcintyre_ethereum_nodate}.
+These projects have often found themselves struggling with a ‘tragedy of the commons’, wherein public servers required for the operation of the network are under-resourced and overused.
 This inadvertently causes the network to provide poor service to users, which discourages further use or expansion of the network.

-Conversely, those projects which are able to create large, public permissionless networks find themselves constantly facing questions about the parties that contribute to running that infrastructure.
-This can be especially damaging when the operation of that infrastructure can adversely affect the privacy, security, or user experience of an application.
-For example, the Tor network faces constant questions about evidence of Sybil attacks from unknown parties attempting to run large sections of the public routing network, which could be used to deanonymise users~\cites{HoneyOnions,SybilTor}.
+Conversely, those projects which succeed in creating large, public, permissionless networks face increased scrutiny into the parties which contribute to running the network infrastructure.
+This can be especially damaging when the operation of that infrastructure adversely affects the privacy, security, or user experience of network applications.
+For example, the Tor network faces constant questions regarding evidence of Sybil attacks from unknown parties attempting to run large sections of the public routing network, an attack which could be used to deanonymise users~\cites{Honey_Onions,Sybil_Attacks_Tor,Tor_Malicious_Exit}.

-Session seeks to sidestep these questions by using a different type of public access network: a staked routing and storage network called the Loki Service Node network.
-This network is based on the Loki blockchain, which itself is based on the Cryptonote protocol~\cite{Cryptonote}.
-Through the integration of a blockchain network, Session creates a financial precondition for anyone wishing to host a server on the network, and thus participate in Session’s message storage and routing architecture.
+Session seeks to avoid these concerns by using a different type of public access network: a staked routing and storage network called the Session Node network.
+This network layer operates on top of Arbitrum, an Ethereum Layer 2 blockchain \cite{Arbitrum}.
+Through the integration of a blockchain network, Session adds a financial requirement for anyone wishing to host a server on the network, and thus participate in Session’s message storage and routing architecture.

-Authorisation for a server to operate on the network is attained through the server operator conducting a special staking transaction, which requires that an operator provably lock an amount of Loki cryptocurrency assigned to their node~\cite{lokidocs}(approximately 18,550 Loki coins; equivalent USD 7,420 dollars as of 10/02/2020).
+Authorisation for a server to operate on the network is attained through the server operator interacting with the Session staking smart contracts.
+These contracts enable an operator to register a node by staking a defined amount of Session Tokens, which are bound to their Session Node public key.

-This staking system provides a defense against Sybil attacks by limiting attackers based on the amount of financial resources they have available.
+This staking system provides a defence against Sybil attacks by limiting attackers based on the amount of financial resources they have available.
 The staking system also achieves two other goals which further reduce the likelihood of a Sybil attack.